Southampton: Bus

-The main bus operator is Go South Coast – part of the Go Ahead group – which runs Bluestar as well as Unilink, QuayConnect and Salisbury Reds.
+The main bus operator is Go South Coast – part of the Go Ahead group – which runs Bluestar as well as Unilink, QuayConnect, morebus and Salisbury Reds.
 First Solent runs services to Portsmouth via Fareham, while Xelabus also runs some routes.
 There is also a door-to-door minibus service called Southampton Dial-a-Ride, for residents who cannot access public transport.
 This is funded by the council and operated by SCA Support Services.